CaraGP/TrayTechTest/README.md

 # Getting Started

-The project codebase has been hosted on GitHub and been cloned from [here.](https://github.com/CaraGP/TrayTechTest)
+The project codebase has been hosted on GitHub and can be cloned from [here.](https://github.com/CaraGP/TrayTechTest)

-This project uses npm, so to run please use the following command:
+This project uses npm, so to install dependencies please use the following command:

 ```sh
 $ npm install